ICJIA/researchhub-docs/docs/guide/datasets.md

 # Datasets

-A Dataset is a data file in a machine-friendly format (e.g. comma seperated value, or CSV).
+A Dataset is a data file in a machine-friendly format (e.g. comma separated value, or CSV).
 A Dataset item is typically prepared by the ICJIA R&A staff to provide key criminal justice statistics in a convenient format.

 <div style="text-align:center">